 So, what’s the right balance of savings and investments?

 The right answer to this question all depends on your individual circumstances, objectives and your risk profile.
 In general, the most optimum solution may be to have a combination of savings and investments to ensure that you can cater for your short-term financial needs, whilst not losing sight of your long-term financial goals.
 It’s important to keep things simply by having a clear understanding of your short term and long term goals and then save or invest the capital accordingly.

 How can we help with investing?

 At Simply Ethical, we have devised our proposition to service clients regardless of their personal wealth, investment amount or whether they require financial advice or not.
-Our Self Select Trading service aims to help those with smaller amounts to invest or those who wish to make their own investment decisions.
 For those who are seeking a low cost online investment advice, our Simplified Advice Online service could help meet their investment needs.
 Simplified Advice Online is a low-cost online investment advice service which asks you a number of questions to understand your objectives and risk profile to then allocate you to a suitable portfolio of investments that are managed by us.
 Whilst for those with complex needs or those who are interested in seeking comprehensive financial advice our Personal Financial Advice service helps them achieve their objectives.

 Please note, nothing in this article should be taken as advice or personal recommendation.